 Also in 2008 Beaufort College approached me as they had heard of Pet Problems and asked me to do both puppy and dog obedience courses for their night classes.
 Alongside these, I started my own obedience classes the following year and ran these plus agility and socialisation classes until 2015.

 Due to extra work commitments as a canine nutritional advisor, I now focus mainly on one to one home visit training and behavioural modification.
 Everything I covered in classes I can complete in home visits, including off lead recall in various locations.
-I started outdoor socialisation classes again last year in Navan, I find the dogs get on much better with the freedom outside rather then bouncing off each other in an indoors unit and the fresh air does us all good!
+I started outdoor socialisation classes again in 2018 in Navan, I find the dogs get on much better with the freedom outside rather than bouncing off each other in an indoors unit and the fresh air does us all good!

 © petproblems.ie 2019.